Trump defense points to bankers as proof business dealings had ‘no victim’

 The judge, who is overseeing the trial with no jury, will alone decide the verdict.

-The Deutsche Bank executives’ view aside, state lawyers say that misrepresentations in company financial statements nonetheless shortchanged banks by millions of dollars, also misleading the government.
+The Deutsche Bank executives’ views aside, state lawyers say that misrepresentations in company financial statements nonetheless shortchanged banks by millions of dollars, also misleading the government.

 Throughout the trial, Trump’s attorneys have attempted to show that banks were eager to work with the Trump Organization and excited by the outcomes of their partnerships — that there was “no victim” of the business’s real estate dealings, implying the New York attorney general had no right to bring the case because the banks did not sue him over misrepresentations.